atomicjolt/atomic-search-widget/README.md

 Run a linter over the project:
   `yarn lint`

-Run Cypress tests:
-  `yarn test`

-Cypress has many command line options to choose from, if you want to use those, run it directly, for example: `yarn cypress run --help`

 ## Deploy
 If you have multiple aws profiles and need to use a specific one you can do so by setting the AWS_PROFILE i.e.